How to Rein in Putin

 And Putin is already a winner; at least, that is what he would like to think because of swallowing the whole Crimean Peninsula.
 For the time being, Washington should not alter Putin’s delusion.
 Crimea is gone.
 This is hard to stomach; yet true.
 Those who still cling to the ideas that someday somehow Ukraine can retain its territory are wasting time.

 The Crimean peninsula is important to Moscow not only strategically but also historically and emotionally for Putin.
 With that said, taking it back would be a hazardous business.
-Therefore, Washington can contrive a somewhat workable trade off.
-Let Putin have Crimea and in turn place NATO troops into Ukraine as a bulwark against Russian provocation.
-Hence, Putin will be made believe that he is a Great Russian leader as he corrects, what he terms, a historical mistake in the Crimean Peninsula that dates backs to 1954.
-At the same time, Washington can take Ukraine under it security umbrella and begin the groundwork to formally include Ukraine in NATO.
+Therefore, Washington can contrive a somewhat workable trade-off.
+Let Putin have Crimea and in turn, place NATO troops into Ukraine as a bulwark against Russian provocation.
+Hence, Putin will be made to believe that he is a Great Russian leader as he corrects, what he terms, a historical mistake in the Crimean Peninsula that dates backs to 1954.
+At the same time, Washington can take Ukraine under its security umbrella and begin the groundwork to formally include Ukraine in NATO.